r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 Please don't call attention to that.
 I'm trying my hardest not to think about it.

 **Kasuga-no-Tsubone:**
-Of course {(M) it's against the rules for men /(F) there are strict rules about who gets}to enter the Ooku, but those are bound to change with the times.
+Of course [♂ it's against the rules for men /♀ there are strict rules about who gets]to enter the Ooku, but those are bound to change with the times.

 **Kasuga-no-Tsubone:**
 Besides, there are clearly more important things to worry about right now.